Key Takeaways

 You can look for apprenticeship opportunities on popular job boards such as LinkedIn, Glassdoor, and Indeed.
 These websites are actively used by thousands, if not millions, of employers for the purpose of recruitment.
 To ensure a successful search, it is recommended that you perform a targeted search using relevant keywords like software apprenticeships or programming apprenticeship programs.

-How to Get a Coding Apprenticeship
+How to Secure a Coding Apprenticeship

 Coding Apprenticeships FAQ

-Information technology apprenticeships are unique opportunities for on-the-job training that allows apprentices to undergo skills development training while being paid for a tech role with a company.
+Information technology apprenticeships are unique opportunities for on-the-job training that allow apprentices to undergo skills development training while being paid for a tech role with a company.
 Apprentices are welcome to apply for full-time employment at the same company afterward, but a job is not necessarily guaranteed.

 To get a coding apprenticeship after a bootcamp, you have to know where to look for the right opportunities.
 Most people recommend using a centralized website like Apprenticeship.gov or job boards like LinkedIn and Indeed because they allow you to use filters to narrow down your options.
 You can also leverage the connections you made in your coding bootcamp to find a suitable apprenticeship opportunity.

 A Google apprenticeship is worth it for people looking for a registered apprenticeship program in Atlanta, Austin, Chicago, or New York.
 It offers paid on-the-job training alongside professional development courses and mentorship.
-The duration of Google apprenticeship programs varies according to the career track.
+The duration of Google’s apprenticeship programs varies according to the career track.

 Software developer apprentices collaborate with other members of the team to build software components and execute projects that are important to the company.
 Because the positions are considered entry-level, apprentices are not expected to have extensive skills and experience.
 Instead, they receive guidance on how to use real-world software development skills.